dotnet/docs/docs/core/compatibility/containers/8.0/ca-certificates-package.md

 ## Previous behavior

-Prior to .NET 8, the `ca-certificates` packages was included in .NET's Alpine container images.
+Prior to .NET 8, the `ca-certificates` package was included in .NET's Alpine container images.

 ## New behavior